Constellation-Labs/documentation-hub/validate/automated/quickInstall/nodectl-qi-install-complete.md

   />
 </head>

-Now that our Node is completed and built.
+Now that our node is completed and built.
 The installation was successful...

 **A congratulations is in order**!